jomco/eduhub-rio-mapper/CLI.md

 These options for OOAPI-SOURCE are currently available:

 file
-: Use json files in local file system (dev/fixtures)]
+: Use json files in local file system (dev/fixtures) instead of over HTTP, for example `lein updated file dry-run education-specification 1001` will use `dev/fixtures/education-specification-1001.json`.

 local
 : Use a local webserver listening at port 8080